siyul-park/uniflow/docs/user_extensions.md

 }
 ```

-Then, use `scheme.Builder` to construct the scheme:
+Use the `scheme.Builder` to build the schema:

 ```go
 builder := scheme.NewBuilder()